Jubto/MainstreamMinds/README.md

 on Windows.
 If this has not been setup yet on Windows check out the following Microsoft documentation
 <https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10-linux>.

-After `docker` and `docker-compose` have both been setup and are running you can now run the application.
+After `docker` and `docker-compose` have both been setup and working, you can now run the application.

 In the root of the repository is the `docker-compose.yaml` file which defines all the services which make up the application.
 To run the application open a terminal window in the root of the repository and run